denis-at-langchain/smith-fly/README.md

-# LangLab - LangSmith & LangGraph Platform Installer
+# smith-playground - LangSmith & LangGraph Platform Installer

 Automated installation and management tool for LangSmith and LangGraph Platform on any Kubernetes cluster.